pallets/flask/docs/installation.rst

     $ env\scripts\activate

-Either way, you should now be using your virtualenv (notice how the prompt of your shell has changed to show the virtualenv).
+Either way, you should now be using your virtualenv (notice how the prompt of your shell has changed to show the active environment).

 Now you can just enter the following command to get Flask activated in your virtualenv::